Sentieon/sentieon-scripts/dnascope_LongRead/README.md

+## *Notice*

+The shell scripts for running the DNAscope LongRead pipeline are deprecated.
+New users should run the DNAscope LongRead pipeline using the sentieon-cli tool, https://github.com/Sentieon/sentieon-cli/blob/main/docs/dnascope-longread.md.

 # DNAscope LongRead pipeline scripts

 Sentieon DNAscope LongRead is a pipeline for calling germline SNVs and indels from long-read sequence data.
 The DNAscope LongRead pipeline is able to take advantage of longer read lengths to perform quick and accurate variant calling using specially calibrated machine learning models.